Fabrizio-Caruso/CROSS-LIB/README.md

 The main goal is to get the library and game to work on most vintage systems with possibly all 8-bit architectures as well as some 16 and 32-bit architectures.

-The most significant supported CPU architectures are described below.
+The most significant supported 8-bit CPU architectures are:

-### 8-BIT ARCHITECTURES
 - COSMAC RCA 1802 and derivates
 - Intel 8080 and derivatives
 - MOS 6502 and derivatives